-- (1) Accessory buildings shall be clearly incidental and complementary to the use of the main buildings in character, use and size, and shall be contained on the same lot. - (2) An accessory building may only be located in front of a building line at the discretion of Council after consultation has taken place with neighbouring property owners. - (3) The side-yard requirements set out in the use zone tables in these Regulations shall apply to accessory buildings wherever they are located on the lot.
+- (1) Accessory buildings shall be clearly incidental and complementary to the use of the main buildings in character, use and size, and shall be contained on the same lot. - (2) No accessory building or part thereof shall project in front of any building line. - (3) The sideyard requirements set out in the use zone tables in these Regulations shall apply to accessory buildings wherever they are located on the lot but accessory buildings on two (2) adjoining properties may be built to property boundaries provided they shall be of fire resistant construction and have a common firewall.